AngleSideAngle/AngleSideAngle/README.md

 <!--- This README is used in the rendering of my website -->

-I am a rising junior at The Bronx High School of Science who enjoys programming and learning how things work.
+I am a junior at The Bronx High School of Science who enjoys programming and learning how things work.

 ### Interests
 I am interested in systems development and low level programming.